-The SHAPE\ver2 package includes the following material (Fig. 0):
+The SHAPE ver2 package includes the following material (Fig. 0):

-- 3 Matlab Scripts - SHAPE\ver2: This is the main application (wrapper) script that the User must launch to perform the analysis.
-All the other scripts and functions included into this and the other directories are auxiliary and run within SHAPE\ver2. - Zplo\ver2: This is an auxiliary script called by SHAPE\ver1 to create and save the output figure. - Zsave\output\ver2: This is an auxiliary script called by SHAPE\ver2 to create the and save the output results.
+• 3 Matlab Scripts

+- o SHAPE\ver2: This is the main application (wrapper) script that the User must launch to perform the analysis.
+All the other scripts and functions included into this and the other directories are auxiliary and run within SHAPE\ver2. - o Zplo ver2: This is an auxiliary script called by SHAPE\ver2 to create and save the output figure. - o Zsave\output\ver2: This is an auxiliary script called by SHAPE\ver2 to create the and save the output results.

-• 6 Directories
+• 5 Directories

-- CATALOGS: Seismic data directory (see INPUT section below) - PRODUCTION\DATA: Production data directory (see INPUT section below) - TIME\WINDOWS: Directory with files to define time windows (see INPUT section below) - OUTPUTS\SHA: Directory where the output data, figures and reports will be stored (this is automatically generated by SHAPE\ver2) - SSH: Directory with source size distribution functions and function for calculating seismic hazard parameters, called by SHAPE\ver1. - 1 word document READ\ME\SHAPE\ver2 (user guide)
+- o CATALOGS: Seismic data directory (see INPUT section below). - o PRODUCTION\DATA: Production data directory (see INPUT section below). - TIME\WINDOWS: Directory with files to define time windows (see INPUT section below). - SSH: Directory with source size distribution functions and function for calculating seismic hazard parameters, called by SHAPE\ver2. - o OUTPUTS\SHA: Directory where the output data, figures and reports will be stored (this is automatically generated after running SHAPE\ver2). - 1 pdf document READ ME SHAPE ver2.pdf (user guide)